decentralized-identity/credential-schemas/AGENDA.md

     - Suggestions from Adrian on how to structure the spec
     - Review of mapping of the basic person to Open ID connect core, Open ID for ID assurance, and ISO mdl
     - Decision to split the salutation and title into separate fields
+    - Accepted suggestion on "Name from Date" and "Address from Date"
+    - Agreed to remove "email verified" and "phone number verified" fields, as KYC issuer would confirm this data
+    - Agreed to correct enumeration fields for "nameType" and a few others that do no

 ## Meeting - 27 August 2024 - (1300 ET)